 Now, this plugin is a little different.
 First off, it focuses on just one amp which, expectedly, limits its versatility and leaves you with not many options.
 However, this was actually Universal Audio’s intention, to have just one amp and recreate it as realistically as possible.

 The piece in question is Fender’s good old vintage gem, the ’55 Tweed Deluxe.
 This plugin was done in collaboration with Fender, who helped them out in digitally recreating this amp’s legendary circuitry.
 It may have somewhat of a narrow use, mostly those who are looking for those sparkly vintage-oriented blues tone.

 But the recreation is just astoundingly realistic, coming very close to the original.
 Take the good old Tweed Deluxe and mic it up with different microphone simulations.

-Studio Devil – Amp Modeler Pro
+Studio Devil – Amp Modeler Pro VST

 Although intended for guitars, the Amp Modeler Pro by Studio Devil will also give great amp models, distortions, and other effects for electronic music makers as well.